sebastienrousseau/sebastienrousseau.github.io/_posts/offline.md

 Try:

-- Turning off airplane mode.
-- Turning on Wi-Fi, mobile data, or cellular data.
+- Checking for any security settings that could be blocking the connection.
+- Checking the cables and connections.
 - Checking the signal in your area.
-- Checking the cables and connections.
+- Clearing your browser's cache and cookies.
+- Resetting your modem or router.
 - Restarting your router.
+- Turning off airplane mode.